ryz1g/Subjective-answers-autograder/README.md

     eg: CO2,H20,carbondioxide,water - The number should be 2
         Hello,Hi,Howdy - The number should be 3 as three pairs can be made (Hello,Hi)(Hello,Howdy)(Hi,Howdy)

-For any other doubts rekated to the format, check the sample format already included in the respective files.
+For any other doubts related to the format, check the sample format already included in the respective files.
+IMPORTANT:Since the program uses word embeddings trained on google news, American english spellings are recommended otherwise evaluation may give strange results.
+Most importantly, the keywords and key sentences the examiner provides, they should be in American English.